 Bio

 maddox dempsey is a poet & playwright from Champaign, Illinois—currently based in Bloomington, Indiana.
 He writes at the scale where people actually live: the farmer's market, the MARATHON gas station, the intersection of Seventh & Indiana.
 Into these specific American locations his poems admit visitors—a beaver on a limestone bluff who wants to meet a real Marlboro Man, a fox going blind who wanted to be a ballerina, an alien shopping at Dollar Tree for the trip home.
 The encounter is the poem.
-The gesture is to feed them, and to let them leave.
+The gesture is to feed them, & to let them leave.

 maddox works in a mode he thinks of as the cosmic mundane: an argument, made poem by poem, that meaning does not have to scale up to be worthy of the cosmos, & that depth of feeling is not a problem to be solved but the condition of being faced.
-His poems refuse the twin seductions of transcendence & of ruin, and insist instead on the gnocchi, on the Diet Coke and peach rings, on the monthly playlist as a documentary artifact of a specific weather.
+His poems refuse the twin seductions of transcendence & of ruin, & insist instead on the gnocchi, on the Diet Coke & peach rings, on the monthly playlist as a documentary artifact of a specific weather.

 Artistic Statement